timkeller/timkeller.github.io/cv.markdown

 - Development of front-end web interfaces (HTML5, CSS3, Less/Sass, Javascript, Node.js).
 - Development of back-end web services (Python/Django, MySQL, MongoDB, Redis, Memcached).
 - Continuous collaboration with the Art and Design teams working in Photoshop and Illustrator.
-- Collaboration to the CG Animation supervisor and technical team.
+- Collaboration with the CG Animation supervisor and technical team.

 ### **Product Manager**, Umoya Networks (2012-2014)